-For PS5, there are some exclusives that we'd say are going to be GOTY contenders, such as God of War Ragnorok, but Xbox has one of the most iconic FPS series around, Halo Infinite, heading their way.
+For PS5, there are some exclusives that we'd say are going to be GOTY contenders, such as God of War Ragnorok, but Xbox has one of the most iconic FPS series around, with Halo Infinite leading the charge at the moment.

 PlayStation exclusives, in our opinion, have slowly become the stuff of legends, so we'd say if you want to experience some seriously impressive games in the future, PS5 is the way to go.

 That being said as of right now, exclusives are few and far between, and Xbox Series X is more than holding its own with the console.

 Microsoft decided to continue with their classic design, albeit one with a new share button, but fundamentally it's the tried and tested Xbox controller.

 The DualSense on the other hand is a bit of a beast and completely redesigned.
 It's larger for one, which is a big plus on the previous dual shock controller for PS4, but it also features advanced haptic feedback too.

 And now, there's even the first of what we assume will be many third-party controllers for PS5, giving players a pro-gamepad for some of the most popular reflex-based titles out today.